Spider Riders: Web manga

-On May 31, 2006, the Spider Riders manga premiered at TV Tokyo's ani.tv website, illustrated by Junji Ohno of Studio 23.
-The seventh and final volume was published between 2006-11-29 and 2006-12-27.
-Previous volumes were removed on 2006-11-29.

-Starting on December 27, 2006, the manga was republished under the Monthly Fang Comic site, when two more chapters of the manga were later released.
-The web comic was first published in paper form on June 19, 2007, by the Monthly Fang Comic publisher LEED Publishing Co., Ltd.; the online chapters were removed soon after.
+On May 31, 2006, the Spider Riders manga premiered on TV Tokyo's ani.tv website, illustrated by Junji Ohno of Studio 23.
+The seventh and final chapter was published between November 29 and December 27, 2006.
+Previous chapters were removed on November 29, 2006.
+Starting on December 19, 2006, the manga began serialization physically through the Monthly Fang Comic magazine, as well as online through its website on December 27.
+Two more chapters of the manga were later released.
+The web comic was published as a tankōbon on June 19, 2007, by the Monthly Fang Comic publisher LEED Publishing Co., Ltd.; the online chapters were removed soon after.
 Currently, the manga is not available.

 The web manga has an alternate beginning, where Hunter Steele enters a spider-shaped monument and discovers the manacle floating above a spider web.
 Hunter wears the manacle when it flies to his hand and falls into Inner World through a gap between web strings.
 Inside the Inner World, Hunter discovers Shadow after peeking at the bathing Corona and after trying to rescue a cart of caged humans.
 Each chapter of the web manga ends with the Sparkling Sparkle section, following the adventures of Princess Sparkle and Hortala in a 4-square manga format.

 In the Boy's Fang manga version, certain scenes are re-edited; for example, Corona is now naked instead of in underwear when Hunter first met her in chapter 1, an illustration is added at the beginning of each chapter, and Sparkling Sparkle segments have been removed.

-Tie-in media

-Web games

-Tribal Nova produced a tie-in online game based on the show, available on the official site.
+Merchandise

+Mattel acquired the master toy license in June 2006, but would ultimately not release any products tied to the series.

+Home video

+In the United States, Funimation announced they had acquired the home video rights to the show in June 2006.
+In June 2007, Vivendi Visual Entertainment Canada agreed to release several Cookie Jar productions, including Spider Riders.
+Funimation released a single English-only volume on DVD with the first seven episodes in September 2007, which Vivendi also distributed in Canada.
+Vivendi would later release volumes 2-5 (encompassing the first thirty-five episodes) exclusively in Canada between January and December 2009.
+The company also published a concurrent French release.

+In Japan, BMG released the first twenty-six episodes across 7 DVDs in a boxset on July 25, 2007.
+Between that date and September 26 the company distributed the same discs for the rental market.
+The last twenty-six episodes followed in a similar set on December 19.
+Its rental release occurred between then and February 20, 2008.